Grand Confort

 Grand Confort is a cube-shaped high armchair, whose leather cushions are held in a chrome-plated steel corset.
-It was designed as a modernist response to the traditional club chair in 1928 by a team of three: Le Corbusier; his cousin and colleague Pierre Jeanneret; and Charlotte Perriand.
+It was designed as a modernist response to the traditional club chair in 1928 by a team of three: Charlotte Perriand, Le Corbusier, and his cousin and colleague Pierre Jeanneret.
 The LC-2 and LC-3 were referred as Cusion Baskets by Le Corbusier.
 They are more colloquially referred to as the petit confort and grand confort due to their respective sizes.

 Series

 These chairs have become most famous: